 Such madness is, I'm afraid, generally the result of too much clarity rather than too little.
 As REPULSION's side cast makes clear, the ones who get along in this crazy social order are half-asleep savage brutes, the Stanley Kowalskis.
 A younger, quieter, more homicidal version of Blanche Dubois, Deneuve's heroine suffers at the (unintentionally brusque) hands of her sister's arrogant, cheeky lover, a balding bullethead (you can practically smell his stifling aftershave from down the lift) who can't imagine why sis wouldn't find him adorable and presumes she must be dumb and daft just because she's sensitive, vacant and almost Zen-like in her stillness.
 She should be in a nunnery, only she'd have to cover up that dynamite hair... and that would be a crime none could abide.

 Sometimes I wonder if all this clarity is revealing stuff even Polanski didn't see when picking out shots.
-He sure doesn't seem to miss much, though, and this is the kind of film that craftsmanship was made for since it's the accumulation of small details -- the gradual shading of light and darkness and the way the world keeps turning outside your door even as you are locked up in your house afraid to go out because of the weird breathing you hear several floors down, coming from your drain -- that makes the film work.
+He sure doesn't seem to miss much, though, and this is the kind of film that craftsmanship was made for since it's the accumulation of small details -- the gradual shading of light and darkness and the way the world keeps turning outside your door even as you are locked up in your house afraid to go out because of the weird breathing you hear several floors down, coming from your drain -- that make the film work.
 If it's too pronounced and over-produced you sense the trickery and think someone's working a gaslight.
 On the other hand, if it's totally unnoticeable you think maybe they really are out to get her.
-One tentacle of Polanski's genius is that even when his story decides which is which, he doesn't.
+One tentacle of Polanski's genius is that even when the script decides which is which, he doesn't.